-Services and resources offered include financial assistance, job placements or job training for people with agricultural related experience.
+Services and resources offered include financial assistance, job placements or career training for people with agricultural related experience.
 Other programs provide services to low to moderate income seasonal/migrant individuals and families employed with raw agricultural products or they coordinate at risk youth counseling.

 Salvation Army of Twin Falls

 Call (208) 733-8720.
 Offers rental assistance for people facing an eviction.
 Emergency food is also offered.
 An energy program known as Project Share is available which will assist needy individuals with utility and heating bills from October 1 through April 4.
 Last, but not least, emergency lodging, utility bill assistance, clothing and household needs are satisfied by the Salvation Army.
 Whether it is a free Christmas gift or referrals to financial aid or loan programs, the charity may help.
 Read Twin Falls County Salvation Army assistance programs.